Ravioli: In other cultures

-In Turkey, Mantı which is similar to ravioli is a popular dish.
+In Turkey, manti, similar to ravioli, is a popular dish.
 It is stuffed with spiced meat and served with paprika sauce and yoghurt.
-Similar dishes in China are the jiaozi or wonton.
+Similar dishes in China are jiaozi or wonton.

-In India, a popular dish called gujiya is similar to ravioli.
-However, it is prepared sweet, with a filling of dry fruits, sugar, and a mixture of sweet spices, then deep fried in vegetable oil.
+In India, a popular dish called gujhia is similar to ravioli.
+However, it is prepared sweet, with a filling of dry fruits, sugar, and a mixture of sweet spices, then deep-fried in vegetable oil.
 Different stuffings are used in different parts of India.
-The dish is a popular food prepared during festivals all over the country.

-Jewish cuisine has a similar dish called kreplach, a pocket of meat or other filling, with an egg pasta based covering.
-It is simmered in chicken soup.
-In that method of preparation it appears to be the direct descendant or inspiration of the original dish, which was simmered in "broth".
-Claudia Roden argues it originated in the Venetian Ghetto at about the same time ravioli was developed, and in time became a mainstay of Jewish cuisine.
+Jewish cuisine includes various similar dishes.
+Ashkenazi Jewish cuisine features kreplach, which are pockets of meat or other fillings encased in egg-pasta dough and simmered in chicken soup.
+In the Israeli cities of Safed and Tiberias, there is a comparable dish called calsones (pronounced caltzones).
+These are pockets filled with tzfatit, a locally made sheep’s milk cheese.
+This dish originated in Jewish communities in Spain and Italy, with migrating Jews bringing it to Syria and then Israel, where it became a Shavuot staple.

 A similar Middle Eastern dish called shishbarak contains pasta filled with minced beef meat and cooked in hot yogurt.

+In Argentina, sorrentinos are large ravioli typically stuffed with meat and cheese and served with a tomato and meat sauce.